LouisHDev/planka_app/README.md

 ## Issues

 If you find any bugs or want to suggest new features, feel free to [open an issue](https://github.com/LouisHDev/planka_app/issues).

-## Release

-All the APK´s of the versions can be found as attachments below each release.
-For IOS, please click [here](https://testflight.apple.com/join/Uwn41eY4) to join our testflight.
-We have a max. of 200 Users currently.

 ## Info